herve4m/quay-api-operator/docs/crds/FirstUser.md

 - token - The OAuth access token (copy).
 - host - URL for accessing the Quay API.
 - validateCerts - Whether to allow insecure connections to the API.
+- timeout - Number of seconds to wait for Quay to send data before giving up.
 - email - User's email address.
 - encryptedPassword - Encrypted user's password.